pelevesque/skeletor/README.md

 ### Editing a skeleton's properties

-The `skeletor:editSkeleton(name, props)` function is used to edit any number of properties at once.
+`skeletor:editSkeleton(name, props)` is used to edit any number of properties at once.

 ```lua
 -- editing a skeleton named sandra